Spatial fluctuations at vertices of epithelial layers: quantification of regulation by Rho pathway: Vertex tracking and inhibitors in the Rho pathway

-We investigate the effect of the different inhibitors on both the architecture and the contractile forces of the tissue by measuring single cell area, E-cadherin intensity and myosin cluster area in each condition.
-Single cell area is not strongly affected by the inhibitors, except for a reduced value in the Rho kinase inhibitor case, showing that the tissue architecture is barely affected by external inhibitors [Fig.~\ref{fig:exp}(g)].
-This is also true for the polygonicity distribution~\cite{supplemental}.
-For what concerns E-cadherin intensity, we observe an increase, thus supporting that cell-cell adhesion is enhanced, upstream of the Rho pathway [Fig.~\ref{fig:exp}(h)].
-The MT depolymerization does not affect the E-cadherin intensity with respect to the control.
+To demonstrate that the chosen inhibitors and their concentration specifically act on the contractile state of cells, we investigate their effect on both architecture and contractile forces within tissues by measuring single cell area and myosin cluster area in each condition.
+The distribution of single cell area is not strongly affected in the myosin-II inhibitor case compared with control, as apparent from the mean value in Fig.~\ref{fig:exp}(g).
+The distribution gets modified in the Rho kinase and Rho inhibitor cases, with mean values being slightly reduced and increased, respectively.
+In contrast, the polygonicity distribution remains approximately the same for all conditions at different times, supporting that tissue architecture is barely affected by external inhibitors (see Fig.~S1 in the Supporting Material).

-The mean density value of myosin clusters for control is larger than in the inhibited cases (see Fig.~S2(b) in~\cite{supplemental}), suggesting a decrease in force generation for the same level of myosin per cell.
-In addition, the area of each myosin cluster is smaller in control than in other conditions [Fig.~\ref{fig:exp}(i)].
-Besides, this area decreases upstream the Rho pathway, suggesting a relaxation of the pool of myosin in the apical side, consistently with the notion that myosin force is reduced upstream the Rho pathway.
-Overall, we deduce that the myosin activity is decreased upstream the Rho pathway.
+Myosin clusters have been shown to be relevant read-outs to assess the contractile state of cells~\cite{Munjal2014, Wollrab2016}.
+Along this line, measurements of cluster characteristics are informative.
+In our case, the mean density value of myosin clusters for control is larger than in the inhibited cases (see Fig.~S2 in the Supporting Material), suggesting a decrease in force generation for the same level of myosin per cell.
+In addition, the area of each myosin cluster is smaller in control than in other conditions [Fig.~\ref{fig:exp}(h)].
+Besides, this area increases the more downstream along the Rho pathway inhibition, suggesting a relaxation of the myosin pool in the apical side, consistently with the notion that myosin-induced forces are reduced.
+Altogether, our analysis of clusters confirms that we are acting on the contractile state of cells.
+Since inhibitors are specific and used at their optimal concentrations, these measurements support the validity of our experimental approach.

-Because of the complexity of the processes driving the tissue dynamics, anticipating the response in the vertex fluctuations to the different inhibitors is largely a challenge to physical interpretation.
-Our goal is to propose a synthetic read-out to understand how the hierarchy in the Rho pathway is transferred to the cell-cell junction dynamics.
-To this aim, we study the statistics of the vertex fluctuations extracted from the individual trajectories.